bytesleo/nodetomic/docs/enviroments.md

 ---
-title: Setup
+title: Environments
+parent: Getting Started
 has_children: false
-nav_order: 2
+nav_order: 1
 ---

-# Setup
+# Environments

-Create .env file
+The first step is to create the **.env** file in the root of the project.
+Below is an example of the different environments:

 #### Development